2 weeks France itinerary: Beyond Paris to North-West France

 Day 1: Flew from Singapore to Paris

-• Checked into Sure Hotel near Gare Du Nord Station
+• Checked into Sure Hotel near Gare du Nord Station

 • Visited Montmartre, including Basilique du Sacre-Coeur church and its charming artist village